 - For flax, inspections should be performed in the morning when the plants are in full bloom.

 - For industrial hemp, Foundation seed requires a minimum of two inspections.
 The first inspection must be made before female flowers (pistillate) of the inspected crop are receptive and after the formation of male flowers (staminate), but preferably before pollen shed.
 The second inspection must be conducted within three weeks after the first inspection, during the receptive stage of the female plants in the inspected crop.
-Certified and Registered crops require a minimum of one inspection.
-The inspection must be made at the same time as the first inspection for Foundation seed.
+A third inspection may be necessary if off-type female plants are found in earlier inspections and should be conducted when off-type female flowers can be identified.
+For Certified and Registered crops, dioecious seed crops must be inspected after flowering when male plants are beginning to senesce, and monoecious seed crops must have two inspections, one just before or at early flowering and one up to three weeks later.
 These inspections must be recorded on the Hemp Inspection Report form in SeedCert.

 - For tobacco, three inspections must be made, one of the seedbed and two of the seed plot.
 The first inspection is done in late May, as seedlings still in the greenhouse.
 The tag is verified at that time (as tobacco is grown using Breeder seed), the greenhouse is checked to make sure that the seedlings are physically separated from all other tobacco plants.
 Usually, the grower will have a separate greenhouse for the pedigreed tobacco, but sometimes will have to use a physical barrier in the same greenhouse.
 The second inspection is done in July before flowering to check isolation in the crop from other tobacco crops.
 The third inspection is done in late August when the plants are in full flower, and differences in the flowers and plants can be seen.